LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'SPECTRUM': 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction, used for the wavelength solution.

-- 'ERR': Formal uncertainty on the 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction.
+- 'ERROR': Formal uncertainty on the 2-D stacked frame of the ThAr arc lamp spectrum after bias and dark subtraction.

 - 'FEATURES': FITS binary table with the centroids of the detected features in the stacked ThAr arc lamp frames.
   These features are used to fit the wavelength solution.
 The pixel positions are stored in the 'x' and 'y' columns.